RobotLocomotion/drake-ci/setup/mac/README.md

 It accepts a single argument, the `MAJOR.MINOR` version of the Xcode to install.
 It will install it to `/Applications/Xcode-MAJOR.MINOR.app` to avoid collisions between Xcode versions on the same machine.

+### `base_image_init_script.bash`

+A script to perform initial system configuration.
+It uses `sudo` internally for some steps, so password prompts may appear.

+It accepts no arguments.